Digital Marketing for Singapore SMEs (2026): Channels, Budget and ROI Guide

 Published 5 June 2026

-- Allocate budget based on data, not assumptions
+- Allocate budget based on data instead of guesses

 - Use automation and AI to scale without proportional cost increases